Ali Karimi: Bayern Munich

 Karimi's average scores in the Bundesliga and the UEFA Champions League in the 2005–06 season are the best among the three Iranian players in the kicker magazine.

-Karimi, who was still suffering from the injury of the previous season, was injured again before the start of the 2006-2007 season and missed the opening games of the season.
-By the end of the 2006–07 season, he played a total of 16 games (13 Bundesliga games - two UEFA Champions League games and one DFL-Ligapokal game).
+Karimi, who was still suffering from the previous season's injury, was injured again before the start of the 2006-2007 season and missed the season's opening games.
+By the end of the 2006–07 season, he played 16 games (13 Bundesliga games - two UEFA Champions League games and one DFL-Ligapokal game).

 In the 32nd week of the Bundesliga, Karimi became the foundation for Bayern's 1–1 draw against Borussia Mönchengladbach by sending a goal assist.
 In week 34 of the Bundesliga, he played his last game for Bayern in a 5–2 win against Mainz and scored for the last time in Bayern Munich.
-In this competition after Mehmet Scholl; Karimi was recognized as the second best player of Bayern together with Hasan Salihamidžić by scoring 2.5 from kicker magazine.
+In this competition after Mehmet Scholl; Karimi was recognized as the second-best player of Bayern together with Hasan Salihamidžić by scoring 2.5 from kicker magazine.

 In two seasons in Bayern Munich, Karimi played 42 games (33 Bundesliga games, 5 UEFA Champions League games, 2 DFB-Pokal games and 2 DFL-Ligapokal games) and became the record holder for the most number of games among the three Iranian players of this team.
 Karimi ended his career in Bayern Munich by scoring four goals and sending four assists.
 In 2017, the Transfermarkt website named Karimi among the best players who joined Bayern Munich from 1998 to 2017 as a free agent (a player who is eligible to sign a contract with any team and whose contract has expired with his previous team) and performed well.
 In this team have been placed.

 After Karimi's position in support of the 2022 Iranian protests following the death of Mahsa Amini, FC Bayern Munich announced on 5 November 2022 that "due to concerns regarding the health condition of Ali Karimi and other Iranian players of Bayern Munich, we have long since been in touch with the German ambassador to Tehran.
 The club is aware of the current critical situation in Iran and is ready to provide any assistance in this matter".

 Qatar SC

 On 3 July 2007, Karimi announced that he had signed a two-year deal with Qatar Sports Club.
-Karimi was believed to have signed a contract worth around £3.2 million, with a clause allowing him to return to Europe at any time.
+Karimi was believed to have signed a contract worth around £3.2 million, with a clause allowing him to return to Europe anytime.

 On 13 July 2008, Karimi signed a two-year contract with Al-Sailiya that is said to be worth around £4.7 million.